 15.5.y.2 Distributed PCI Assignment

 For distributed PCI assignment in gNB, the OAM assigns a list of PCIs for each NR cell in the gNB, and the gNB selects a PCI value from the list of PCIs.
+The gNB may restrict this list by removing some PCIs that are reporting by UEs, reported over the Xn interface by neighboring gNBs, and/or acquired through other methods, e.g. detected over the air using a downlink receiver.